 THE GREA BULLETIN

 JOURNAL OF NEWS AND REFLECTIONS FOR RETIRED EDUCATORS OF GEORGIA

+VOL. XXXVII, NO. 2

 GAINESVILLE, GEORGIA

+FALL 2020

 TRS Board of Trustees Chairperson becomes President of the National Council on Teacher Retirement

 Hello to all my Retired Colleagues.

 I am Debbie Simonds.
 I retired from Gwinnett County Public Schools in May 2010, after having served as a teacher in Public Education for 35 years.
 On October 14, 2020, I will become the President of the National Council on Teacher Retirement (NCTR).
 Given the challenges we face today of COVID-19, attacks on Pension Plans, and the wildly fluctuating markets, I will have a lot of work to do!
 But I am a teacher and we never back away from a challenge!
 Let me share with you some background on NCTR and why it is important to all of us.
 NCTR began in 1924.
 It is now constituted as an independent association dedicated to safeguarding the integrity of public retirement systems in the United States to which teachers belong.
 The membership includes 63 state, territorial and local pension funds.
 These systems serve more than 19 million active and retired teachers, non-teaching personnel, and other public employees.
 The combined assets of these funds have more than two trillion dollars in their trust funds.
 NCTR is recognized as the preeminent voice for Teacher Pension Plans on a National level.
 My involvement in NCTR began within three weeks of my being elected to the Georgia Teachers Retirement System Board of Trustees by the Board of Trustees.
-I knew I had a lot to learn and NCTR offers specialized training for Trustees in the areas of finance, pension policies, trustee fiduciary responsibility, state and federal legislation affecting pensions, and informing us on the threats to public pension plans.
-I have now participated in over 100 hours of specialized Trustee training with NCTR.
-Dr. Bill Sloan has also been an active member of NCTR.

 I soon learned that NCTR has committees and a Governance structure that determines the goals and objectives for the Organization.
 One of my goals was to ensure that Georgia has a voice on national issues.
 To that end, I have served on two NCTR committees and then ran for a Trustee position on the Executive committee.
 After serving a term on the Executive committee I ran for President-elect which leads to my being NCTR President in October 2020.
 I am deeply humbled by the support from the members of NCTR and TRSGA in electing me to be the next President.
 I want to take a moment and thank you.
 By being a member of GREA you have taken up the challenge to be a part of the important work of safeguarding our pension plan.
 I am always grateful to each of you every time a pension-related issue comes before the General Assembly.
 GREA is a force to be reckoned with at the Georgia Capitol!
 My pledge to you as a Trustee and Chairperson for the Georgia Teachers Retirement System and in my upcoming role as the President of NCTR is to work diligently to ensure that pension plan members can retire with dignity.
 Together we will succeed.